EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 }
 ```

-6. Implement Restart.
+6. Implement restart.
    * Ensure that the action has the signature from the host/challenger
    * Ensure that the game exists
    * Ensure that the restart action is done by host/challenger
    * Reset the game
    * Store the updated game to the multi index table

-   Add this code to the `.cpp` file:
+   Add this code to the .cpp file:

 ```c++
 void tictactoe::restart(const name &challenger, const name &host, const name &by){